OjasviChauhan/301DaysOfCode/README.md

 Deployed my first smart contract in Truffle IDE on localhost and learned various commands of truffle.
 ## Day  31 : 23rd May 2020
 Created a full stack Decentralized App for "voting the fruits" on Blockchain Server.
-Firstly I created its backend using smart contracts on truffle IDE and then migrated and tested those contracts.
-After that I used some pre-defined templates written in JavaScript for connecting it with front-end using some of the node modules like "lite-server".
+Firstly I created its backend using smart contracts on truffle IDE and then migrated and tested those on the same.
+After that I used some pre-defined templates written in JavaScript, for connecting it with front-end using some of the node modules like "lite-server".